Dynatrace/dynatrace-api/metric-example/query-by-example.md

 Before jumping into the usage scenarios, make sure that you have the following information at hand:

-*   the host and path of your Dynatrace instance you want to run metric queries against, below referred as `{base}`
+*   the host and path of the Dynatrace instance you want to run metric queries against, below referred to as `{base}`

 	- for Managed clusters: `{base}` is `https://{your-domain}/e/{your-environment-id}/api/v2`
 	- for SaaS: `{base}` is `https://{your-environment-id}.live.dynatrace.com/api/v2`
 *   a valid API-token with the `MetricsRead` permission ("Read metrics" in the UI) for the host.